vgkids/obtf-2/README.md

 OBTF is defined by what it doesn't do:
 - Store data in a proprietary format
 - Style text
-- Support hierarchical notes, tagging and categorization
+- Support hierarchical notes, tagging or categorization
 - Sync your notes across devices
 - Expand URL's into previews
 - Provide a calendar view